 I believe strongly in the power of music to bring joy, healing, growth, and play into one's life.
 As a performer and as a teacher I strive to find the uniqueness in each piece and each person, and consider it my job to help that blossom.
 I follow a different approach with each student I teach, based on what his/her goals and desires are with the instrument, strengths and weaknesses, and learning style.
 Across the board I believe that making music should be a joyful experience, so I aim to nurture that joy and love for cello playing with each student in every lesson.
 I am comfortable teaching standard and contemporary repertoire, music theory and ear training, improvisation, as well as the foundations of cello playing.

-I teach at my home studio in the Richmond district of San Francisco.
+I teach at my home studio in the Sunset district of San Francisco.
 Please inquire for rates and availability.

 "Hannah is the nurturing, clear, supportive, challenging, caring teacher every cellist is looking for, whether they know it or not.
 Making music is the process of sharing our hopes and dreams in sound.
 Hannah has the experience and commitment to helping manifest these hopes and dreams with her students.
 She is as good as it gets."